 We reserve the right to use comments posted to TheNation.com in our print and digital editions, our digital-only content and our email products.
 We may edit comments for reasons of space and clarity.
 If we are publishing a comment submitted online in our print or digital replica editions, digital-only content or email products, we will attempt to contact the commenter to alert them to the use of their comment, but reserve the right to use the comment without doing so.
 We will never publish commenters' email addresses without their explicit consent.

 Finally, we’d like our commenters to become more involved with developing the community at The Nation.
-We hope that you’ll make use of the “flagging” option, of course, but we’d also like to hear about the comments you love.
-Be sure to “like” your favorite comments and, if you see a good discussion, add your two cents.
+We hope that you’ll make use of the “flagging” and "downvote" options, of course, but we’d also like to hear about the comments you love.
+Be sure to “upvote” your favorite comments and, if you see a good discussion, add your two cents.
 You should also feel free to be a shameless self-promoter and tweet your own comments.
-(You can retrieve the URL by clicking on the time lapsed—ex.
-2 hours ago—listed at the bottom of your comment or you can link your Disqus account directly to Twitter.)
+(You can do so using the "share" option at the bottom of your comment.)
 As our policy evolves, we’ll keep in mind the comments you flag, the comments you “like,” and the discussions that inspire you to engage.